udayjaggumanthri/CRM-Mail/DEPLOYMENT.md

 ## Quick Deployment Steps

-After pulling the latest code from git, follow these steps to ensure the UI updates properly:
+After pulling the latest code from git, follow these steps to ensure the UI updates properly **without touching the production database unexpectedly**:

 ### Option 1: Using Deployment Script (Recommended)

+Both scripts now pause to confirm a database backup and prompt you before running migrations.

 **Windows:**
 ```bash